-Camp Kenya has limited spots for both youth, 15+, and adults interested in serving as Staff, as well as 14+ Counselor-in-Training positions.
+Camp Kenya has limited spots for youth age 14+ interested in serving as Staff.
 Working resident camp staff is a large responsibility, but an unmatchable experience for all.

 More information on staffing can be found on our website or by contacting our Camp Director, Sarah Norman at tac-campkenya-802@scouting.org